Kastamonu Province: History

+According to a third opinion, the city of Kastamonu took its name from the combination of the words Kastra and Komnen.
+The word Kastra means "castle" in Latin.
+The Komnens are a Byzantine Dynasty and the settlers of this region during the Byzantine period.
+These two words took the form of Kastamonu over time.

 With the weakening of the Macedon kings, the Paphlagonia and Bithynia regions were engulfed by the newly formed Pontus kingdom.
 After the fall of the Pontus kingdom in first century BC, the area was incorporated by the Roman Empire by joining Paphlagonia with Bithynia.
 The capital center of this new city-state was Pompeiopolis, of which the remains still stand near Tasköprü District in Kastamonu.

 The region then fell under the hegemony of the Seljuq dynasty (11th century AD), followed by the Danishmends, the Byzantines during the crusades, Çobanoğlu and Jandarid beyliks.
 The Ottoman sultan Beyazid I conquered the province in 1392; however, following his capture and death in Battle of Ankara, the area was granted back to the Çandaroğlu by the Mongol warlord Timur Lenk.
 Ottoman sultan Mehmed II incorporated the region back into the empire in 1461.

 During the Ottoman reign, the province boundaries were expanded up to reach Constantinople.
 The sultan's heirs were often sent to rule the province as governors to gain experience.

 After the First World War, during the battles of the Turkish War of Independence, Kastamonu played an important role in the supply of ammunition and troops to the İnebolu–Ankara front, transporting the war machines that would arrive to İnebolu by sea from Istanbul (Constantinople) and the Soviets.
 When the Greeks noticed this activity, the İnebolu port was bombarded from the sea on 9 June 1921.

-Highlights
+Geography

 The province is mostly covered with forests, thanks to the mild Black Sea climate.
 Ilgaz National Park, where a micro-climate dominates due to the mountainous terrain and numerous streams, is 63 km south of the province center of Kastamonu.
-There is also a ski center with accommodation facilities located near the park.

 Ilgaz Mountain (highest peak 2587 m) dominates the south of the province where hiking and whitewater rafting is possible at the Ilgaz Stream.
-The Ilgarini cave at Cide, the Alinca cave at Küre and the International Equestrian Tourism Center of Daday are other notable attractions.

-A 12th-century Byzantine castle, the 13th-century Atabey Mosque and the Ibni Neccar Mosque also located in the province.
-The Mahmut Bey Mosque, located in the village of Kasaba is known for its elegant wood carvings.

-Gideros Bay, 13 km to Cide, is a holiday resort with pensions and fish restaurants.

-The ruins of the Roman city-state Pompeiopolis are found near Taşköprü.

-Kastamonu also has many mansions, which are traditionally built with an architectural style unique to this region.
-Many of these mansions have been restored following a 2000 declaration by the local government to preserve the historical texture.